 PRTG Network Monitor which includes the Professional WiFi analyzer is a network monitoring tool that also offers a fully functional wifi analyzer.
 The PRTG Network Monitor wifi analyzer can be used to check in on the status of devices, network load, and signal strength.
 For instance, if a router goes down then you can tell immediately because PRTG Network Monitor will alert you via email or SMS.

 One of the most useful resources offered by PRTG Network Monitor is the SNMP Custom Table Sensor.
 The SNMP Custom Table Sensor keeps track on how traffic is flowing through your network.
 If too much traffic is travelling through an access point you’ll be able to see it immediately.
 This keeps you up-to-date on current developments so that your service stays up and running.

 Security is an integral part of wifi analysis, which is why PRTG Network Monitor has provided you with the ability to monitor last access.
 Last access lets you know when a device last accessed the network.
 This is good for spotting devices leeching off your network outside of working hours.
 This provides you with a valuable way to find those rogue devices that are stealing your connection.

 One of the biggest advantages of PRTG Network Monitor is that there is a freeware version limited to 100 sensors.
 This is ideal for smaller networks and SMBs looking to try their hand at wifi analysis.
-You can download the 30-day free trial of PRTG Network Monitor from this link here.
+You can download a 30-day free trial of PRTG Network Monitor.